muratk5n/thirdwave/en/README.md

 AU, the Middle East, Chile are great places for this tech.

-"Stage II [of a Stanwell] facility is expected to produce 4.4 megawatts electric using 17,000 m² mirrors [in Australia]"
+"Stage II [of a Stanwell, AU] facility is expected to produce 4.4 megawatts electric using 17,000 m² mirrors [in Australia]"

 ---